Angr1st/uptime-ferris/README.md

 [x] Supports Sqlite and Postgres
 [x] Initial Migrations
 [ ] Adding new Sites for monitoring
-[ ] Frontend
+[x] How to run a task in tokio that call ourself using reqwest [ ] Frontend
 [ ] Profit?